 Finally, keep track of your efforts.
 Create a simple spreadsheet that tracks the jobs you’ve applied to and those you haven’t applied to but might.
 Include dates for when you submitted your application so that you can follow up in a timely fashion.

 With more than twenty years of experience in product management, I have interviewed and hired hundreds of people, so I know what works (and what doesn’t).
-If you’d like to find out how to achieve your career goals in product management, check out the PM Job Search Accelerator program.
+If you’d like to find out how to achieve your career goals in product management, check out the Product Manager Research and Job Search Bootcamp.